-Blue Cross NC accepts the upfront submission of medical records when the records being supplied help to document the medical necessity of services or supplies already provided to our commercially-insured members.
-Providers can proactively send medical records to Blue Cross NC in advance of claims being processed and help avoid medical-necessity denials that may result from Blue Cross NC not having the required medical-necessity information.
+Blue Cross NC accepts the upfront submission of medical records when the supplied records help document the medical necessity of services or supplies already provided to our commercially-insured members.
+Providers can proactively send medical records to Blue Cross NC before claims are processed and help avoid medical-necessity denials that may result from Blue Cross NC not having the required medical-necessity information.

-To help providers anticipate when the services they've provided will be reviewed by Blue Cross NC for medical necessity, and to understand the methods to submit medical records for reviews, we've developed the following four instructional aides:
+These instructional guides will help providers anticipate when the services they've provided will be reviewed by Blue Cross NC for medical necessity.
+The guides will also help providers understand ways to submit medical records for reviews.

 If medical records are needed to support a medical necessity review and are not received by Blue Cross NC before the claim adjudicates, the member will receive an Explanation of Benefits (EOB), the provider will receive an Explanation of Payment (EOP), and both will receive a claim denial letter addressing the specific reason(s) for the denial.
 The denial letter will provide reference to the criteria on which the denial decision was based, and will inform the member and provider of their rights and ability to appeal the decision.

 Blue Cross and Blue Shield of North Carolina does not discriminate on the basis of race, color, national origin, sex, age or disability in its health programs and activities.
 Learn more about our non-discrimination policy and no-cost services available to you.

 © 2023 Blue Cross and Blue Shield of North Carolina. ®, SM Marks of the Blue Cross and Blue Shield Association, an association of independent Blue Cross and Blue Shield Plans.
 Blue Cross NC is an abbreviation for Blue Cross and Blue Shield of North Carolina.
 Blue Cross and Blue Shield of North Carolina is an independent licensee of the Blue Cross and Blue Shield Association.